nodejs/node/doc/api/test.md

 module.exports = customReporter;
 ```

-Expamle of a custom reporter using a Function:
+Example of a custom reporter using a Function:

 ```mjs
 export default async function * customReporter(source) {